The Combat Of Wellness

 What's funny is it turns out the best way to make a profit is giving ones staff the training, resources and time they need to make a good product.
 Failures to keep workloads reasonable per staff member result in having less staff members and so on.

-The combat of wellness begins with daring to believe again in love long dead, careers on the way out, chronic pain long accepted, friendships turned to ashes, unicorns and... possibly... common ground across the aisle.
+The combat of wellness begins with daring to believe again in love long dead, careers on the way out, chronic pain long accepted as pernament, friendships turned to ashes, unicorns and... possibly... common ground across the aisle.
 Fighting to build our motivation just a little day by day.
 Fighting to improve conditions around us a little day by day.
 Knowing that this new fight will not go to waste like the fallen ashes of our once lofty dreams, settling with being alive having long lost hopes of living.

 Our new efforts to improve never falling to the flames of anger and violence that plagues our world... turning our best intentions into fuel for 'the oter side.'
 With these tools we may be able to finally find our way by the strength of peace, not fists.
 Gaining the ability to reflect, to grow, to overcome.
 Knowing the only possible path to world peace lies with self improvement, less we begin to demand building extremes or even our own downfalls.
-Whether Democrat, Republican, Muslim, Christian, atheist etc... being a good one.
+Whether Democrat, Republican, Muslim, Christian, atheist etc... be a good one.

 We all bleed the same.
 Regardless of ideology or beliefs we all need to heal.
 We have lost enough time to pain, anger and heart ache.
 It's time to fight back.
 With the combat of wellness.